Shahbrothers/travisci-docker-artifactory/README.md

 [![Build Status](https://travis-ci.org/Shahbrothers/travisci-docker-artifactory.svg?branch=master)](https://travis-ci.org/Shahbrothers/travisci-docker-artifactory)

-`To make this integration work you will need to have running Artifactory-pro/Artifactory SAAS/Artifactory Enterprise which is acccessible form outside with reverse proxy setting.`
+`To make this integration work you will need to have running Artifactory-pro/Artifactory SAAS.`

 ### Steps to build docker images using Circle CI and push it to Artifactory.